How to Choose the Best Chickens for Your Homestead

 Heritage Chicken Breeds for Self-Reliance

-Maybe you’re in the market for chicken breeds that will do well in your area, produce plenty of eggs, and make a nice stewing hen when they’re no longer productive.
+Maybe you’re in the market for chicken breeds that will do well in your area, produce plenty of eggs, and may be retired as a pet or used as a stewing hen when they stop laying.
+Don’t forget that about half of the chicks you hatch from those fertile eggs will be roosters.
+If you don’t want to process them, you’ll be caring for a bachelor flock or looking for homes for them.
 Many of these breeds will actively forage for pests and weeds, lending a helping hand on your homestead!

-There are quite a few breeds that will fill the bill:
+There are quite a few breeds that will fill the bill.
+Here are a few:

 • Rhode Island Red – lots of brown eggs, good for stewing